SHamanic Approaches to Natural Beekeeping

 Students are encouraged to bring a pack lunch.
 Depending on location there will either be access to a kitchen and fridge or access to a cooler and camp stove.
 Students will be notified as to which location we will be spending the weekend at prior to start of program.
 While students can travel to town during the lunch break, it is highly recommend that you stay on the property for cohesiveness and ease.

 "Bee" tea (herbal), green and black teas will be provided during breaks with occasional seasonal snacks.

-Thursday class will begin after dinner at 6pm and last 2-3 hours.
 Friday and Saturday class will end most days by dinner.
-If evening sessions are scheduled, students will know far in advance and can plan accordingly.
+If evening or extra early sessions are scheduled (very rare), students will know far in advance and can plan accordingly.
 Sunday class will end by 5pm.

 About Ariella Daly